jiminny/join-the-team/fullstack-task/README.md

 ## Coding Standards

 - Ideally use git to version control the application
-- Scaffolding should not be used to generate any code
 - Include instructions in a README on how to run the application

 ## Submission